 |Interim EWU Policy 407-01||Authority: EWU Board of Trustees|

-History: This policy revises and supersedes EWU Policy 407-01 dated January 7, 2016 was adopted by the EWU Board of Trustees on May 11, 2018.
+History: This policy revises and supersedes EWU Policy 407-01 dated May 11, 2018 and was adopted by the EWU Board of Trustees on December 6, 2019.

 Applicability: This policy applies to all temporary employees at Eastern Washington University.

 a.
 The Associate Vice President for Human Resources has overall responsibility for monitoring and controlling temporary employment for non-student employees.
 Human Resources is responsible for coordinating the non-student employment process.

 b.
 The Assistant Vice President for Student Services has overall responsibility for monitoring and controlling student employment.
 The Student Employment Office is responsible for coordinating the student employment process.

 c.
 Supervisors select, hire, terminate and direct the work of temporary employees for their department.
 It is the responsibility of every supervisor who directs the employment and work schedules of temporary employees to be familiar with, and to carry out the provisions of this policy.
 Supervisors are responsible to ensure that the employment of temporary employees is consistent with the requirements of this policy.